pensjonatus/flash-fiction/blog/the-princess.md

 ---
-title: 'The Princess'
+title: The Princess
 date: '2013-06-10'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 You're not the kind of girl to be bossed around, after all, you are a princess.